kcmv/colabo/install/INSTALL.md

 ### Installing **Node.JS**

 + https://nodejs.org/en/download/
++ **IMPORTANT**: due to issues with versioning ng/cli, angular, material, typescript, node, etc, we should currently stick to the latest v10 of node.js.
+  + NOTE: there are node containers to help you to have various versions of node per different projects
 + after this, you can test if you have installed successfully node and containing npm, by running:

 ```sh